Does soy help with weight gain during perimenopause?

 Nutrition

 Soy is a complete protein, providing all essential amino acids needed for muscle protein synthesis.
-Adequate protein intake at each meal (roughly 25 to 30 grams) supports muscle retention during the hormonal transition of perimenopause.
+Adequate protein intake at each meal supports muscle retention during the hormonal transition of perimenopause.
 Preserving lean mass helps maintain a higher resting metabolic rate, which counteracts the metabolic slowdown many women experience in their 40s and 50s.
+Protein also has the highest thermic effect of any macronutrient, meaning the body burns more calories digesting it than it does digesting fat or carbohydrates.

-Protein also has the highest thermic effect of any macronutrient and promotes satiety more than carbohydrates or fat.
-Swapping a refined carbohydrate snack for an edamame-based option or replacing a higher-fat animal protein with tofu several times per week reduces total caloric intake without leaving you feeling deprived.
+Protein promotes satiety more effectively than carbohydrates or fat by stimulating peptide hormones that signal fullness to the brain.
+Swapping a refined carbohydrate snack for an edamame-based option, or replacing a higher-fat animal protein with tofu several times per week, reduces total caloric intake without leaving you feeling deprived.
+This is a practical, sustainable approach to the calorie management that perimenopause makes more challenging.

 If you have or have had a hormone-sensitive condition such as breast cancer, endometriosis, or uterine fibroids, discuss soy with your healthcare provider before making significant changes to your intake.

-When to see a doctor: If you are experiencing significant unexplained weight gain despite a stable diet, speak with your healthcare provider.
+If you are experiencing significant unexplained weight gain despite a stable diet, speak with your healthcare provider.
 Thyroid dysfunction, insulin resistance, and cortisol dysregulation are medical conditions that can accelerate perimenopausal weight changes and require specific testing and treatment.
-A registered dietitian can also provide personalized guidance on protein targets and meal structure.
+A registered dietitian can also provide personalized guidance on protein targets and meal structure tailored to your goals.

 This content is for informational purposes only and does not replace medical advice.
 Always consult your healthcare provider about your specific situation.